MehmetKaranlik/Clay-PaymentChallenge/README.md

 # Clay-PaymentChallenge

-SwiftUI Challenge i did for some challenge proposed, unfortunately im not neither selected for this position nor im updated about reason of it.
+SwiftUI Challenge i did for some challenge proposed, unfortunately im neither selected for this position nor im updated about reason of it.

 'Unfortunately we are not able to give evaluation at the moment.' :))